zdravkov/kendo-docs/api/wrappers/jsp/lineargauge/pointer.md

     </kendo:linearGauge-pointer>

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:linearGauge-pointer-border

 The border of the pointer.

-More documentation is available at [kendo:linearGauge-pointer-border](/api/wrappers/jsp/lineargauge/pointer-border).
+More documentation is available at [kendo:linearGauge-pointer-border](lineargauge/pointer-border).

 #### Example

     <kendo:linearGauge-pointer>
         <kendo:linearGauge-pointer-border></kendo:linearGauge-pointer-border>
     </kendo:linearGauge-pointer>

 ### kendo:linearGauge-pointer-track

 The element arround/under the pointer.
 (available only for 'barIndicator' shape)

-More documentation is available at [kendo:linearGauge-pointer-track](/api/wrappers/jsp/lineargauge/pointer-track).
+More documentation is available at [kendo:linearGauge-pointer-track](lineargauge/pointer-track).

 #### Example

     <kendo:linearGauge-pointer>
         <kendo:linearGauge-pointer-track></kendo:linearGauge-pointer-track>
     </kendo:linearGauge-pointer>